lupyuen/lupyuen.github.io/src/purescript.md

 _How will we allow the NuttX Troubleshooting Rules to be tweaked and tested easily across all NuttX Platforms?_

-The __Online PureScript Compiler__ that will let us modify and test the NuttX Troubleshooting Rules in a Web Browser (pic above)...
+The __Online PureScript Compiler__ will let us modify and test the NuttX Troubleshooting Rules in a Web Browser (pic above)...

 1. Head over to our [__Online PureScript Compiler__](https://lupyuen.github.io/nuttx-trypurescript)